xpack/web-jekyll/pages/dev-tools/meson-build/install.md

 7 directories, 6 files
 ```

+### Test

-To check if Meson starts, use:
+To check if Meson starts, use something like:

 ```console
 $ ~/opt/xPacks/meson-build/xpack-meson-build-0.55.3-1/bin/meson --version